- Certifications, Testings, Claims

 - You need a pea protein supplement without stevia in it

 - You can’t have rice or rice-derived ingredients

-Choose Pea Protein Vanilla, Chocolate or Strawberry if…
+Choose Pea Protein Vanilla or Chocolate if…

 - You are curious to try pea protein and want something delicious